Pir Piai: Miscellany

 Pirpiai, for so long, was known as Small England (chotta wilayat) due to its high rate of literacy and development.
-The village is divided into smaller sectors known as "Mohallah", a few of which are: Miskeen Khail, Qamar khail, Baba Khail, Sadri Khail, Tapu Khail, Jan abad, Babar, New Miskeen Khail, Zar Muhammad Khail, Mandoori etc. Pirpiai has more than 35 mosques within its own Mohallahs.
+The village is divided into smaller sectors known as "Mohallah", a few of which are: Qamar Khail, Miskeen Khail, Baba Khail, Sadri Khail and Tapu Khail these five neighborhoods are considered the earliest settlement, and originally belong to Afghan tribes.
+The rest of the neighborhoods started arriving, including Jan abad, Babar, Zar Muhammad Khail, etc are known by their local names, but their actual caste or lineage is unknown.
+While Mandoories are the tribe which came here at the same time when Pir Muhammad Khan came here, Mandoories are located in Khandi Qamar khel they have one of the oldest mosque in Pirpiai or we can say the first one.Pirpiai has more than 35 mosques within its own Mohallahs.
 Each Mohallah has at least two mosques.